cdklabs/cdk-proserve-lib/API.md

 Suppressions to add for CDK Nag on CDK generated resources.

-If set to
+If enabled
-true, this will suppress `AwsSolutions-IAM5` on the policies that are created by CDK Generated Lambda functions, as well as other CDK generated resources such as Log Groups and Step Functions that support CDK generated custom resources.
+this will suppress `AwsSolutions-IAM5` on the policies that are created by CDK Generated Lambda functions, as well as other CDK generated resources such as Log Groups and Step Functions that support CDK generated custom resources.
 This only applies to resources that are